ezsystems/ez-support-tools/README.md

 Add a Command which provides CLI/file output, using the same InfoProviders.

-`EzSupportToolsController` uses a variadic constructor, to allow a variable number of InfoProviders.
+`SystemInfoController` uses a variadic constructor, to allow a variable number of InfoProviders.
 I'm pretty sure this is the wrong way to do this.

 The frontend isn't working.
 To test it, edit PlatformUI `services.yml` and `routing_pjax.yml`, and replace